roman-dvorak/AIRDOS04/sw/README.md

-## airdoscontrol
+## airdoscontrol - AIRDOS04 command line utility

-A utility designed to control the AIRDOS04 dosimeter from the [Linux command line](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).
+A utility designed to control the AIRDOS04 dosimeter from the [Unix command line](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview).
+The  generic usage is the following

-    airdoscontrol [command] [options]
+    ./airdoscontrol [command] [options]

+The airdos control is tested on the Ubuntu Linux distribution.
+However, it should work on any Unix-like OS like MacOS for example, although the installation procedure may differ in details.

+### Installation and prerequisites

+Download and save the [airdoscontrol](https://raw.githubusercontent.com/UniversalScientificTechnologies/AIRDOS04/AIRDOS04A/sw/airdoscontrol) somewhere in your Linux computer.
+Then make it executable by setting the executable flag on the downloaded file.

+    chmod u+x airdoscontrol

 The utility needs correct [system access rights](https://linuxconfig.org/tutorial-on-how-to-write-basic-udev-rules-in-linux) to the hid device.
 Create the file  `/etc/udev/rules.d/99-batdatunit.rules` in your Linux system with the following content:

 ```